the top 8 questions to ask before you hire a contractor

 1) How long have you been in the commercial construction business?

 How long they have been in business is a good first question to ask a contractor.
-A commercial contractor’s experience breeds confidence for the consumer because, over time, a contractor’s decision-making abilities and problem-solving skills are increased and refined.
+A commercial contractor’s experience breeds confidence in consumers because, over time, their decision-making and problem-solving skills are refined.
 Length of time in the construction business is foundational and will help provide perspective for your other questions.

 2) Are you licensed & insured?